ConnorDye/MyShell-Simple-Shell/README.md

 Simple Shell
 ==============

-Simple shell written in C.
+Simple recreation of the Unix shell written in C.

 Created by Connor Dye as an California Polytechnic University Project.